NeuroTechX/ntx_slack_archive/eegdata.md

  >yep, when I don't find the right param for this kind of thing, i often look at the **kargs param from the doc to know which base function it is using

+5/30/2017 7:33 PM

+ **alexandre.barachant** :

+ >that's a bit annoying, but it usually works